RamsisM93/RamsisM93/README.md

 ## Aspirations

-Aspiring to build a turnkey-solution organizations for firms to materialize ideas that will change the world.
+Aspiring to build a remarkable career in Data Science, Machine Learning and AI.

 ### Technologies

 I am quite proficient in using the following technologies:

 • Python for Data Science (Seaborn, Matplotlib, Scipy, etc) 🐍
- • SQL (including PostgreSQL) 🐘
+ • SQL (PostgreSQL) 🐘
  • PowerBI 💡
  • Tableau 📊
  • Advanced MS Excel Functions 📈